sidney-eliot/3d-artists-handbook/content/theory/topology-and-retopology.md

 Edge rerouting is best avoided on curved surfaces and best done on flat surfaces.
 Edge rerouting is unnecessary for the high and added to that it will often make modifiers like SubDiv look bad (There are however exceptions, if one is using a SubDiv control workflow, rerouting is quite useful).

-## The Optimal Triangle/ Quad Shape
+## The Optimal Triangle & Quad Shape
 - The most optimal triangle shape is a triangle with all of its sides having the same edge length, this is refered to as a equilateral triangle.
 - The most optimal quad shape is a quad with all of its sides having the same edge length, this is  refered to as a square quad.